 Every culture’s perspective on time dictates and circumscribes that culture’s form of thought.
 All knowledge is time, for man lives within the framework of time (Krishnamurti and Bohm, 2003).
+The 17th century philosopher Baruch Spinoza argued that time was nothing but an illusion, and therefore every occurrence is only temporary.
+According to Spinoza, it is impossible to grasp the sequence of time, because only the present is real to us, and thus any attempt to measure or define time is merely dubious science (Weinrib, 1990).
+In the 18th century, Immanuel Kant viewed time and space as concepts that humans had created in their minds in an attempt to bring some order to the multitude of phenomena occurring in the universe.
+Kant argued that the existence of time depends on the individual who perceives it, with the help of their senses and cognition (Hagar, 2004).

 At different periods throughout Western culture, various conceptualizations of time have existed contemporaneously with one another, sometimes contradicting one another and other times complementing one another (Funkenstein, 1991).
 For this reason, discourses on the subject of time should not be confined to scientific or philosophical contexts exclusively and should instead be understood in light of broader cultural, political, and artistic contexts.
 Time stands at the very center of our conceptualization of our reality.
 As Virilio claims, reality offers us multiple, diverse layers of meaning from which we must extract a personal and cultural meaning (Virilio, 2006).

 In this article, we shall undertake a genealogical investigation of time and its traces by studying both the changes that the concept of time has undergone as well as our attempts to understand the future of time.
 Although this engagement with genealogy shall have as its subject the past, its goal is the comprehension and critique of contemporary reality.
 Since culture is determined by foundational assumptions that are often so entrenched as to be completely invisible save in the hindsight of later era, disclosing the past diminishes its power to completely determine our lives.
-Adopting a genealogical method for the sake of critique is further supported by both Nietzsche and Foucault: Nietzsche is considered the father of the critical-genealogical method (Deleuze, 2006, 2), while Foucault built upon Nietzsche’s work.
+Adopting a genealogical method for the sake of critique is further supported by both Nietzsche and Foucault (Deleuze, 2006, 2).
 In Foucault’s opinion, the genealogical method enables one to take a new perspective on values (Foucault, 1977, 152).

 People in the West today, I would like to suggest, live according to two different earthly timelines.
 The first is the linear, historical, and cultural timeline that tends towards the end of days, the eschaton.
 Even though this timeline has undergone several permutations in connection with changing culture, it is fundamentally based upon a well-established religious narrative.
 The second timeline is that of “personal time” which characterizes capitalism and the culture of individualism.
-In addition to these two timelines, in the Judeo-Christian West, there is also an otherworldly dimension of time, namely, the mystical.
+In addition to these two timelines, in the Judeo-Christian West, there is also an otherworldly dimension of time, namely, the spiritual.
 These various timelines, which together form our conceptualization of future time, are changing in this current period of global crisis.
 Most significantly, the eschatological narrative is becoming more prominent, beginning to penetrate and influence even “personal time”.
 In addition, we shall consider the accelerated changes that are currently taking place in both the earthly timelines and the otherworldly, mystical dimension of time in connection with developments in virtual reality and other cultural shifts.